habedi/element-0/README.md

 ### Features

-* A good level of R5RS compliance with a growing standard library (see [std.elz](src/stdlib/std.elz)).
+* A good level of R5RS compliance with a growing standard library (see [std.elz](src/stdlib/std.elz))
-* Easy to integrate into Zig projects as a lightweight and fast scripting engine.
+* Easy to integrate into Zig projects as a lightweight and fast scripting engine
-* Easy to extend with Zig functions via FFI or writing Element 0 code.
+* Easy to extend with Zig functions via the use of FFI or writing Element 0 code
-* Prepacked with a REPL for interactive development.
+* Prepacked with a REPL for interactive development

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.